Computer Usage, Internet and

 Safe Child Policy

-The library requests that parents consider the safety and well-being of their children and the needs of other library users by cooperating with the following:
+The Library requests that parents, legal guardians, caregivers, and custodians (hereafter referred to as “parents/guardians”) consider the safety and well-being of their children and the needs of other library users by cooperating with the following:

-1) Parents, whether or not physically present, are responsible for the safety, behavior and supervision of their children (age 17 and under) at all time on library property.
-Children are expected to respect the materials in the library and adhere to the Code of Conduct policy.
-Parents will also be responsible for any incidents, accidents, disturbance or damages arising from the actions of their child.
+1) Parents/guardians, whether or not physically present, are responsible for the safety, behavior and supervision of their children (age 17 and under) at all times on library property.
+Children are expected to respect the materials in the library and adhere to the Rules of Conduct policy.
+Parents/guardians will also be responsible for any incidents, accidents, disturbance or damages arising from the actions of their child.

-2) The Library does not act in place of parents (in loco parentis).
+2) The Library does not act in place of parents/guardians (in loco parentis).

-3) The library is not designed or licensed to provide basic childcare needs and should not be viewed as an alternative to daycare.
-Unlike a daycare facility, the library is not a closed environment.
-Staff members cannot monitor everyone who enters, and all adult patrons are free to use any public area within the library.
+3) The Library is not designed or licensed to provide basic childcare needs and should not be viewed as an alternative to daycare or babysitting.
+Unlike a daycare facility, the Library is not a closed environment.
+Staff members cannot monitor everyone who enters, and all adult patrons are free to use any public area within the Library.

 4) Library staff are available to help and support children.
 Though staff will always respond with care and concern, they cannot assume responsibility for a child’s safety and comfort, especially when that child is unattended.
 Please note that staff: